-As I am sure most of your listeners know, there is discovery and then there is disclosure.
-My disclosure happened over the course of five days, in front of my eyes.
+He told me about it over the course of 5 days.
 I created my own safety through movement in nature and that has always been my go-to place for therapy.
 This is where I started–on the trail, on the water–really taking time to get clarity in myself through movement and through connecting with nature.

 Anne: So you finding out that your husband was acting out with other men, does that mean that he is gay or bisexual?

 Sara: In my situation with my husband, I found out he is gay.
 This does not mean that if this is happening with other women’s husbands that they are gay.
 Sexuality goes across the board.
 For my husband, he identified with being gay.
 My now ex-husband moved out and we are now divorced.
 He does not live near me.
 He is living and leading a gay lifestyle.

 My Husband Left Our Marriage To Be In A Gay Relationship